Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ![First draft home page](/assets/images/readme-images/first-draft-home-1.png)

 I was planning to use an image as a link to the classes page but since learned this isn't great for accessibility thanks to my mentor.
 The plan then evolved to encorporate the about section on the home page rather than having a dedicated about page, therefore I changed the image to the picture of a house and included some text about the studio.
-I also tried changing the background colour, but was not keen on this idea as it was washing out the text so changed it back to slightly off white.

 ![First draft home page](/assets/images/readme-images/first-draft-home-4.png)